• Skip to main content

-The Western Plateau (by Grand Junction and Fruita), the Front Range Urban Corridor (Fort Collins, Denver, Colorado Springs, Pueblo), and the Eastern Plains (Sterling, Limon, La Junta) are a few places around Colorado where towns and cities have much milder winter conditions, with warm days from time to time.
+The Western Plateau (by Grand Junction and Fruita), the Front Range Urban Corridor (Fort Collins, Denver, Colorado Springs, Pueblo), and the Eastern Plains (Sterling, Limon, La Junta) are the primary places around Colorado where towns and cities have warmer conditions.
+Many of the more temperate places are still close to the mountains, which means that you can take a day trip to enjoy all of the Rocky Mountain activities.

 What’s the Hottest Place in Colorado?